Mar12a/2023_Ising_Model_Cluster_Analysis/README.md

 **Course: Statistical Physics**, Physics BSc
 **Grade: 8.5/10**

-A project which simulates the ising model and investigates the effect of temperature on cluster formation
+A project which simulates the ising model and investigates the effect of temperature on cluster formation.
+This projected was created in collaboration with a fellow student.

 ## Article Title and Abstract
 Ising model: an investigation into the effect of temperature on different cluster properties